Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Cumulants for spreadability systems

-Cumulants provide a powerful tool to describe independence of random variables.
-In \cite{L04} the second author defined cumulants by a kind of finite Fourier transform, known as Good's formula in the mathematics literature \cite{Good:1975:new} and Cartier's formula for Ursell functions in the physics literature \cite{Percus:1975:correlation,Simon:1993:statistical}.
-Note that in physics literature cumulants are called \emph{Ursell functions}.
-This approach apparently fails in the present, non-exchangeable setting; however in their study of monotone cumulants~\cite{HS11a,HS11b} the first author and Saigo found a good replacement of the dot operation from umbral calculus \cite{RotaTaylor:1994:classical}.
-We take it as a starting point for the definition of cumulants in full generality. \begin{defi} Let $(\mathcal{U}, (\iota^{(j)})_{j \geq 1}, \widetilde{\varphi})$ be a spreadability system for a ncps $(\mathcal{A}, \varphi)$. \begin{enumerate}[(1)] \item Given a noncommutative random variable $X \in \mathcal{A}$ and a finite subset $A \subseteq \N$ we define
+where the matrix $\tilde{c}(\sigma,\pi)$ is inverse to $c(\sigma,\pi)$. \end{enumerate} \end{remark} In \cite{L04} the second named author established a unified theory of cumulants for ex\-change\-abi\-li\-ty systems based on a kind of finite Fourier transform, known as Good's formula in the mathematics literature \cite{Good:1975:new} and Cartier's formula for the so-called \emph{Ursell functions} in the physics literature \cite{Percus:1975:correlation,Simon:1993:statistical}.
+This approach apparently fails in the present, non-exchangeable setting; however in their study of monotone cumulants~\cite{HS11b,HS11a} the first named author and Saigo found a good replacement in Rota's dot operation from umbral calculus \cite{RotaTaylor:1994:classical}, i.e., a weak version of \eqref{eq:exch:additivity}, which we take as a starting point for the definition of cumulants in full generality in Definition \ref{def:spreadableK2} below. \begin{defi} Let $(\alg{U}, \tilde{\varphi},(\iota^{(i)})_{i \geq 1})$ be a spreadability system for a $\alg{B}$-ncps $(\mathcal{A}, \varphi)$. \begin{enumerate}[label=\rm(\roman*),leftmargin=1cm] \item Given a noncommutative random variable $X \in \mathcal{A}$ and a finite subset $A \subseteq \N$ we define

 i.e., the sum of i.i.d.\ copies of $X$.
 In the case $A=[N]$ we will also write $\delta_N(X)$ and frequently abbreviate it using Rota's \emph{dot operation}

 whenever it is convenient.